Every Successful Flight Involves

 Do you want to reach your personal goals?
 Much like the captain of an airliner flying from one city to another, you need a flight plan that helps guide you safely to your goal.
-Let’s review the 8 strategies for reaching goals on time which are necessary for your personal success:
+Let’s review the eight principles that are necessary for your personal success in reaching goals:

 Put your goals in writing.
 It is said that if your goal is not written down then it’s only a wish.
 Wishing for something can be fun—like a trip to Hawaii—but if you want to GO to Hawaii, you have to get on an airplane or ship.
 Write out what steps are required to reach your goal.
 Be clear and specific.

 - Begin with prayer.
 The Bible tells us that God gives us the desires of our heart.
 If He gives the desire, then setting goals must begin with spending time with Him in prayer.
 Ask God to reveal His purpose for your life and then set goals that you believe are in agreement with His will for you.
 If they don’t glorify God, then why set them in the first place?
 Don’t set selfish goals.
 Ask two or three others whom you trust and who has the wisdom of God to help crosscheck your motives.